mieky/litti/README.md

 litti
 =====

-Audio transcripts in the browser.
+Transcript an audio file in the comfort of your browser.

 ![](https://raw.github.com/mieky/litti/master/litti.png)

-Allows you to write a transcript of an audio file in the comfort of your browser.

 ### Features